logo

 1. Earn a bachelor’s degree that includes an approved teacher preparation program.

 You can compare key metrics for state-approved teacher preparation programs on our South Dakota schools page.
 You can also read about two important accreditations to consider, institutional accreditation and programmatic accreditation, on our teaching schools guide.
-The bachelor’s degree major you pursue will depend on the grade level and subject you wish to teach.

 2. Complete a student teaching placement.